puppetlabs/puppet-docs/source/puppet/4.6/reference/type.md

 * `/var/lib/service`
 * `/etc`

-...or this can be overriden in the resource's attributes:
+...or this can be overridden in the resource's attributes:

     service { 'myservice':
       provider => 'daemontools',